 - Spend money on home security.
 Adding security features to your home can lower your contents premiums.
 Features include deadlocks, keyed window locks, security screens, security bars and alarm systems.

 - Package savings.
 Customers who also have a Westpac Premier Advantage Package home loan can enjoy a discount on Westpac insurance.

 The first thing you should do when making a claim is to ensure your property is safe and take any reasonable steps to prevent further loss or damage.
 If you need to call the police to report a break-in, malicious damage or theft, do so as soon as possible.

 Once that has been taken care of, call Westpac and provide them with all the details of your claim.
-Westpac’s claims team is available 24 hours a day, seven days a week, and has an impressive reputation for dealing with issues.
+Westpac’s claims team is available 24/7, and has an impressive reputation for dealing with issues.